 Luckily, the days of decadence are over.
 Globalisation, the European Union, renewable sources of energy and what have you forced the closure of most of the mines.
 Coal faded away just before killing the region off.
 Life has returned to these lands ever since a few people —empowered with winemaking and wine growing skills acquired somewhere else— started to work with the vines that remained.
 It is likely that there will more people choosing to live their lives producing wines that convey the local landscape.

-They have two excellent elements to work with: soils and varied orientations which are generally suitable to grow quality vines, and a first-class genetic vine heritage.
+They have two excellent elements to work with: soils and multiple orientations which are generally suitable to grow quality vines, and a first-class genetic vine heritage.
 There are at least four unique varieties among these plants, some of which are very old and are planted in small plots.

 Cangas is a land of red wines; white grapes were a minority.
 However, there is one variety, Albarín Blanco, which stands out for its features and is suitable to be rapidly accepted by the markets.
 It produces wines with racy acidity and intense, pure thiol aromas.
 Some producers use lees contact for more body, which makes commercial sense.
 The Nibias range by Bodegas Chacón Buelta are spectacular on the nose and well structured on the palate —ambitious wines which aim to pitch Albarín Blanco on the same league as the best Albariños and Godellos.
 Others, such as Monasterio de Corias, spend time in barrel to gain roundness; it is the case of Guilfa 2015, a balanced, supple wine with an open finish.
 I really enjoyed the most immediate Albarín Blanco, pure fermented juice reminiscent of pastures and moist meadows and simple freshness.
 Siete Vidas by Bodegas Vidas follows this line and, at €10 per bottle, it is a steal.